kantoniak/kantoniak-about-me/README.md

 # kantoniak About Me Plugin

-Plugin project intended to provide whole range of about widgets, shortcodes etc.
+Plugin project intended to provide whole range of about widgets, shortcodes etc. Currently adds a list of social media buttons.
+Icons are scalable SVG, they work with any screen size and pixel density.

+Currently supported sites: Facebook, Twitter, GitHub, YouTube, LinkedIn, RSS (a link).

 <p align="center">
   <img src="assets/screenshot-1.png" align="center" />